Clayun/coi-realm/README.md

 # AI INTRODUCE

-There are three AI in this game:
+There are three AIs in this game:
 1. Miner
 2. Farmer
 3. Soldier